-Introduction to Education:
+Introduction to Education

-Course credit earned: Career Technical Education (1.0)
+Course credit earned: CTE or Elective (1.0)

 May be taken only once for credit.

-No Prerequisite.
+No Prerequisite

 Grades 9-12

 Students will explore the history of the education system in the United States from colonial times through today, with a focus on the impact the legal system and our society's ideas of what education should be.
 They will also explore how our community sees teaching and learning.
 Students will then explore ethical dilemmas in the educational system today.
 Finally, students will explore their own philosophy of education's future as based on the legal and societal requirements they have studied.
+Honors credit is available.